 For long distance journeys and overnight journeys that include border crossings, use organised mini busses.
 They are more expensive as anticipated but you really don’t want to be travelling for hours and hours overnight on public transport.

 Organised mini busses are everywhere and easy to book.
 You’ll be able to book them from most hostels and tourist information centres.

 There are also a range of specific organised tour shops that sell tickets in most large towns.

 As mentioned, they are generally very expensive in comparison to the chicken busses, but for comfort and safety they are a much more sensible choice.

 These organised busses also take backpackers over the borders.
 This means you have a local and Spanish speaker to help with all the details during the border crossing.

 Along with sleeping and transport in Central America food is a key element of budgeting.
-These things make up your absolute budgeting essentials and once you are able to set your budget to include these core elements of travel you’ll be able to start factoring in the fun stuff.
+Once you get these things covered, you can start factoring in booze and all the other fun stuff.

 Central America is a great location for eating on a budget, especially when it comes to street food.

 In Central America there are a wide range of options available to budget travellers and tourists.
 If you want to eat on a budget you can, almost everywhere.